lucasblopes/lcs-parallel/README.md

 # lcs-parallel

-Parallel implementation of the longest common subsequence (LCS) problem in C using openMP
+Parallel implementation of the longest common subsequence (LCS) problem in C using openMP and MPI.